The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers

-Another interesting feature we can notice in Fig.~\ref{fig1::origin_of_halo_from_toomre} is that the youngest stars are the most sensitive populations to the impact of the mergers.
-At a given time, more contribution to the halo is from the stars formed recently, which is seen as the overdensity along the one-to-one line.
-This is not expected for the gradual heating of the disc where stars can not jump from the cold orbits to the halo-like without passing through the phase of the moderate heating.
-Alternative opportunity is the external impact~(tidal interaction with satellites and mergers) which affects more efficiently populations on colder orbits.
-However, the most massive mergers still affect even warm-orbit stars formed several Gyr before but already experienced some heating.
-This is seen best in the case of the M5 merger at $\approx 3$~Gyr in the M31~(09-18) galaxy, but also noticeable in other models.
+Another interesting feature we can notice in the Fig.~\ref{fig1::origin_of_halo_from_toomre} is that the youngest stars are the most sensitive populations to the impact of the mergers.
+At a given time, more of the contribution to the halo is from the stars that formed recently, which is seen as the overdensity along the one-to-one line.
+This is not expected for the gradual heating of the disc where stars cannot jump from the cold orbits to the halo-like ones without passing through the phase of moderate heating.
+An alternative opportunity is the external impact~(tidal interaction with satellites and mergers), which affects populations on colder orbits more efficiently.
+However, the most massive mergers still affect even warm-orbit stars that formed several Gyr before but already experienced some heating.
+This is seen best in the case of the M5 merger at $\approx 3$~Gyr in the M31~(09-18) galaxy, but this is also noticeable in other models.

-In order to test whether it is possible to date the mergers by using the in-situ stellar halo formation history in Fig.~\ref{fig1::ages_of_halo_from_toomre} by the blue lines, we show the age distribution of the kinematically-defined in-situ stellar halo~(see Fig.~\ref{fig1::toomre_diagram}) while the black lines show the accreted component.
-Interestingly, our definition of the in-situ stellar halo results in a wide range of stellar ages where some narrow peaks are clearly associated with the mergers~(vertical magenta lines).
-The peaks in the distribution of the stellar ages are not very prominent because, once we assume a constant $20\%$ age uncertainty~(red dashed lines), they are completely erased, which is the result of a continuous inflow of stars to the kinematically-defined region in the Toomre diagram.
-On average, the in-situ stellar halo of the HESTIA galaxies is rather young with the mean stellar age of $8-9$~Gyr (a single exception is M31 in 09-18 simulation with a recent massive merger) which is by $\approx 1$~Gyr younger compared to the accreted component.
+In order to test whether it is possible to date the mergers by using the in situ stellar halo formation history in Fig.~\ref{fig1::ages_of_halo_from_toomre}~(blue lines), we show the age distribution of the kinematically defined in situ stellar halo~(see Fig.~\ref{fig1::toomre_diagram}) while the black lines show the accreted component.
+Interestingly, our definition of the in situ stellar halo results in a wide range of stellar ages where some narrow peaks are clearly associated with the mergers~(vertical magenta lines).
+The peaks in the distribution of the stellar ages are not very prominent because, once we assumed a constant $20\%$ age uncertainty~(red dashed lines), they were completely erased, which is the result of a continuous inflow of stars to the kinematically-defined region in the Toomre diagram.
+On average, the in situ stellar halo of the HESTIA galaxies is rather young with the mean stellar age of $8-9$~Gyr (a single exception is M31 in the 09-18 simulation with a recent massive merger) which is $\approx 1$~Gyr younger compared to the accreted component.